niknabno/openbook/README.md

   * Adjustable switching buck converter.
 LINK:
   * FPC breakout board.
 Link:
   * RbPi Pico
+  * Panel mount voltometre if you don't want to use the SBC to monior bats.
+(Voltometre also looks cooler)
   * Mean as sunnies to complete the look